Understanding CAN Frames

 Required Parameters

 Each register in the address map must include the following parameters:The CAN identifier for the frame containing this data field.
-The canId should be specified in decimal format.Example:
+The canId can be specified as a decimal integer or as a hexadecimal string (prefixed with

 0 - 7The starting bit position within the start byte (0-7).Options: